Uncertainty relations and fluctuation theorems for Bayes nets

 In general, for any BN $G$, there are many equivalent BNs that have the same conditional distributions at their nodes as $G$, but physically implement those distributions in a different time order from $G$.
 Moreover, for any $G$, there is always such an equivalent BN in which only one node's conditional distribution is implemented at a time.
 (This is called a ``topological order'' of $G$~\cite{koller2009probabilistic}.)
 An example is the BN in \cref{fig:measure_evolve}(b), which implements the same conditional distributions as the BN in \cref{fig:measure_evolve}(a), but in two successive time-intervals rather than one.

-Since it simplifies the analysis, from now on I follow~\cite{ito2013information} by restricting attention to such BNs where only one node's conditional distribution is implemented at a time.
-This means that the evolution of any node $v$ in the BN occurs in a solitary process, where the evolving system $A$ is the union of the subsystem corresponding to $v$ and the subsystems corresponding to the parents of $v$.
-(See \cref{app:path_wise_sub} in the Supplemental Material at [URL will be inserted by publisher] for a discussion of the thermodynamics when ``two solitary processes run at the same time''.))
+Keeping with the convention established in~\cite{ito2013information}, I restrict attention to BNs where only one node's conditional distribution is implemented at a time.
+This means the evolution of any node $v$ in the BN occurs in a solitary process, where the evolving system $A$ is the union of the subsystem corresponding to $v$ and the subsystems corresponding to the parents of $v$.
+(Note that I refer to the union of $v$ and its parents as the ``evolving system'' during this solitary process, even though only $v$ changes its state.)
 As an example, in \cref{fig:measure_evolve}(b), the update of subsystem $C$ in the time-interval $[\tau_1, \tau_2]$ is a solitary process where the evolving system's state is $(x_B, x_C)$, while the state of the fixed system is $x_A$.
 (Note from \cref{eq:solitary_rate_matrix_form} that we cannot identify $C$ by itself as the solitary system, since the evolution of $x_C$ depends on $x_B$ as well as its own state, $x_C$.)
+It should be noted that the restriction to sequences of solitary processes is done only to simplify the analysis; the results below can be extended to allow multiple nodes to update at once, so long as no node is updated at the same time as one of its parents.
+(See \cref{app:path_wise_sub} in the Supplemental Material at [URL will be inserted by publisher].)

 I write the set of nodes in a BN as $V$, and label them with successive integers.
 In general, more than one $v \in V$ might refer to evolution of the same subsystem, just at different times.
 In light of the fact that the evolving systems in the solitary processes will be unions of a node and its parents, for any $V' \subset V$ I define $[V'] := V' \cup \pa(V') := \cup_{v\in V'} \; v \cup \pa(v)$, where $\pa(v)$ indicates the parents of node $v$.
 In addition, for any $V' \subset V$, I define $-V' := V \setminus V'$.
 I write the distribution over all subsystems after the process implementing node $v$ has run as $p^{{v}}$, and unless indicated otherwise, assume that it runs in the time interval $[v-1,v]$.
 The root nodes are jointly sampled at $t=0$ according to distribution $p^0(x)$, resulting in full trajectory $\vx$.
 For any $v \in V$, I write the segment of $\vx$ corresponding to the time interval when node $v$ runs as $\vx^v$, reserving subscripts for specification of particular subsystems.
 As an example of this notation, $\vx_{[v]}$ is the full trajectory of the components of $\vx$ specified by $[v]$, i.e., $\vx_{[v]} \;=\; \vx_{\{v' \in v \cup \pa(v)\}}$, while $\vx^v_{[v]}$ is the segment of that trajectory in the time interval $[v-1,v]$.